vojtasvoboda/artillery-docs/source/cli_reference.rst

-    -e, --environment <string>  Set the environment to use (environments can be specified in the test file) -t, --target <string>       Set target server (overriding the one specified in the test file) -q, --quiet                 Turn on quiet mode (print nothing to stdout)
+    -e, --environment <string>  Set the environment to use (environments can be specified in the test file) -t, --target <string>       Set target server (overriding the one specified in the test file) -q, --quiet                 Turn on quiet mode (print nothing to stdout) -c, --config                Load config from a separate file

+The ``--config`` option is useful for extracting common configuration such as environment definitions into a common file that can be reused with multiple other files containing just scenario definitions.

 ``quick``
 #########